apache/cloudstack-documentation/source/upgrading/upgrade/_sysvm_restart.rst

 .. note::

-   Restarting system VMs can be done in different ways ways.
-You can use script "cloudstack-sysvmadm" which is provided with CloudStack, or do manual restart of system VMs or do it via 3rd party tools such as Ansible.
+   Restarting system VMs can be done in different ways.
+You can use script "cloudstack-sysvmadm" which is provided with CloudStack, or do a manual restart of system VMs or do it by using third-party tools such as Ansible.
    Below we are giving instructions for using the "cloudstack-sysvmadm" script.

 Ensure that the admin port is set to
 8096 by using the "integration.api.port" global parameter.
 This port